Dynflow/dynflow/doc/pages/source/documentation/index.md

 -   **Input** - A `Hash` of data coming to the action.
 -   **Output** - A `Hash` of data that the action produces.
 It's persisted and can be used as input of other actions.
--   **Execution plan** - definition of the workflow: product of the plan phase
+-   **Execution plan** - definition of the workflow: product of the plan phase,
 -   **Triggering an action** - entering the plan phase, starting with the plan method of the action.
 The execution follows immediately.
 -   **Flow** - definition of the `run`/`finalize` phase, holding the information about steps that can run concurrently/in sequence.
 Part of execution plan.
 -   **Executor** - service that executes the run and finalize flows based on the execution plan.
-It can run in the same process as the plan phase or in different process (using the remote executor)
+It can run in the same process as the plan phase or in different process (using the remote executor).
 -   **World** - the universe where the Dynflow runs the code: it holds all needed configuration.
 Usually there's only one world per Dynflow process, besides configuration it also holds `Persistence`, `Logger`, `Executor` and